MoldyMacaroniX/moldygd.com/_src/posts/collabs.md

 ---
 title: How To Invite Me To Your Video
 date: 2023-09-14
+desc: I genuinely want to connect with up and coming Geometry Dash YouTubers of any size!
+As such, I allow collab invitations from anyone, no matter their size.
+If you're a Geometry Dash YouTuber who wants to invite me to your video, continue reading!
 ---

 I genuinely want to connect with up and coming Geometry Dash YouTubers of any size!
 As such, I allow collab invitations from anyone, no matter their size.
 If you're a Geometry Dash YouTuber who wants to invite me to your video, continue reading!